ErsatzTV/ErsatzTV/docs/user-guide/search.md

 - `title`: The filename of the video (without extension)
 - `tag`: All of the video's parent folders
+- `minutes`: the rounded-up whole number duration of the video in minutes
 - `type`: Always `other_video`

 ## Special Search Fields